-I learned something new at the Masters this year.
-My wife and I were sitting with Robert Trent Jones, Jr., and his better half, Claiborne, at an evening function when he told me that Alister MacKenzie’s original drawings of Augusta National included a 19th hole for settling tied matches.
+One year at the Masters Tournament, my wife and I were sitting with Robert Trent Jones, Jr., and his better half, Claiborne, at an evening function when he told me that Alister MacKenzie’s original drawings of Augusta National included a 19th hole for settling tied matches.
 He told me I better fact-check this when I returned to the media center at Augusta National in the morning.

 Just hours later, as if our table was bugged, into my social media feed from the Masters Instagram account popped a photo of the sketch intended for the land between Nos.
 9 and 18.
 The hole was never built, but remains another example of how Augusta National was ahead of its time.